 The computer lab includes Internet and wireless access, PCs, and connections to the various online systems used by the College, including the college’s intranet, library services, and student information system.
 During a residency, an information resources and technology librarian will be on-site to conduct informational workshops, offer individual instruction and library reference assistance, and oversee the computer lab.
 Students and faculty are strongly encouraged to bring your own laptops to residencies.

-Administrative staff offices are located in the Schoolhouse building, which is shared with Peninsula College.
-Year-round staff includes: campus director, operations manager, enrollment specialist and academic services specialist.
-We welcome visits!
-We also recommend making an appointment to avoid a wait.
+Administrative staff offices are located in the Schoolhouse building, which is shared with Peninsula College and is staffed year round by the Operations Manager.
+Visitors are welcome!
+An appointment is recommended to avoid a wait.
 College services provided by our Port Townsend staff include:

 - Admissions information